 You want to pair cards for more travel-related redemption options

-If you pair the Chase Freedom Unlimited with a Chase travel credit card like the Chase Sapphire Preferred Card or the Chase Sapphire Reserve, you can get 25 percent or 50 percent more value when you redeem points through the Chase portal.
+If you pair the Chase Freedom Unlimited with a Chase travel credit card like the Sapphire Preferred or Reserve, you can get 25 percent or 50 percent more value for travel when you redeem points through the Chase portal.
 Meanwhile, you’ll get the option to transfer your points to transfer partners like Southwest Airlines, United Airlines and Marriott Bonvoy.

 Recommended credit score

-A good to excellent credit score of around 670 or above is recommended.
+A good to excellent credit score of 670 or above is recommended.

 Why you should get Capital One Quicksilver